larscom/storage-manager-chrome/README.md

 - Typing a keyword without '!' will return results that include that keyword. (e.g. 'keyword')
 - Typing a keyword with '!' will return results that exclude that keyword. (e.g. '!keyword')

-Q : Why Local storage & Session storage only?
+Q : Why can't i remove certain cookies like '_ga'?
-A : For now yes, who knows what the feature brings us...
+A : Cookies like '_ga' are cookies that belong to google and can't be removed. (even if you could, they would be created back instantly)

 Change log
 ----------------------
+Version 1.1.0 (May 10, 2017) (Current)
+- Added cookies!
+- UI Improvements

-Version 1.0.5 (May 09, 2017) (Current)
+Version 1.0.5 (May 09, 2017)
 - Add/Delete bug fix

 Version 1.0.4 (May 09, 2017)